 If so, maybe we'll be surprised by the results.
 Maybe we'll find unexpected beauty.

-Have you ever had an oops! moment?
+Have you ever had a deflating moment like this?
 Maybe something you were excited about fell flat.
-Maybe it was something you bought that didn’t live up to expectations, a DIY project you attempted, a new recipe you tried, or a piece of art you made.
+Maybe it was a DIY project you attempted, a new recipe you tried, or a piece of art you made.
+Or maybe you went through a deflating season of life.
 How did you work through it?
-Were you able to salvage it?
 What did you do to make the best of it?